MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

    ![Convert with PC option](media/convert-with-PC.PNG "Convert with PC option")

-   !
-[NOTE]
+   > [!NOTE]
-   The **Convert using this PC** option will not be available if any of your source models are not in GLB file format.
+   > The **Convert using this PC** option will not be available if any of your source models are not in GLB file format.
 For more information on file type limitations, see [File types and guidelines](#file-types-and-guidelines) below.

 6. Select **Optimize** to start the optimization process.
 The optimization process might take a while, depending on how many models you're importing.